 The co-coordinators of this initiative are Canada and Costa Rica.

-The coordinators of the TESSD initiative release an informal summary of every plenary meeting after its conclusion.
+The coordinators of the TESSD initiative release an informal summary of every plenary and working group meetings after their conclusion.

 - Plenary 04 (16-17 September 2021) Informal Coordinator Summary